MicrosoftDocs/azure-devops-docs/docs/user-guide/manage-organization-collection.md

 - [Install Active Directory Domain Services (Level 100)](/windows-server/identity/ad-ds/deploy/install-active-directory-domain-services--level-100-)

 > [!NOTE]
-> Even if you add a user or group to an access level, you must also [add them to a project](add-users-team-project.md) for them to connect to a project and access features available through a supported client or the web portal.
+> Even if you add a user or group to an access level, you must also [add them to a project](../organizations/security/add-users-team-project.md) for them to connect to a project and access features available through a supported client or the web portal.
-::: moniker-end

-::: moniker range="azure-devops"

-::: moniker range="< azure-devops"

-Ensure that all members of your organization or group are added to your organization and project.
-For small projects, you can [invite users to your project or team](../organizations/security/add-users-team-project.md#invite-users-from-the-summary-page).
-Larger organizations may want to consider using Azure Active Directory to limit the maintenance of managing permissions and user access.
-To learn more, see the following articles.

 ::: moniker-end

 ::: moniker range="azure-devops"